yrahul3910/programmable-resumes/README.md

     ...
 ```

+If you are an end-user, you will not be writing this file.
+Instead, this will be provided by a template developer.
+For example, see the `examples/` directory, each of which has a `spec.py` provided for you.

 The `parse_xxx` function should read the `data.json` file and return a LaTeX string that for that section of the CV.
 Each of the `xxx` is one of the keys in `data.json` (example: `parse_personalInfo`).
 See the examples/ directory for examples.

 ## Spec File

 The spec file is a file called `Specfile`, and like a Dockerfile, is a series of commands.
 Each command performs a variety of actions, and can usually take arguments to modify behavior.

 Each Specfile starts with a `VERSION` command that defines the Specfile version you are writing.
-Typically, you will follow this with a `INCLUDE` command to add a *preamble*, which contains custom LaTeX commands, LaTeX preambles, document class, etc. Following this, you will use several `PARSE` commands.
+Typically, you will follow this with a `INCLUDE` command to add a *preamble*, which contains custom LaTeX commands, LaTeX preambles, document class, etc. You can include as many preambles as you'd like.
+Usually, the template developer will give you a preamble as well.
+Following this, you will use several `PARSE` commands.
 Each `PARSE` command makes a call to the parser class you defined.
 You can pass args to these functions using a `key=value` syntax, or a `key="value"` syntax if you have spaces.

 ```
 VERSION 1.0.0